-(RTMP) which covers only SBT targeting vessels.
+Nominal CPUE data by age group of Japanese longline fishery include those of joint-venture with Australia and New Zealand (Fig. 1-1).
+Caution is necessary for interpretation of age 3 and 4 CPUE in 1995 and 1996 because of direct impacts of non-retention of smaller fish than 25 kg occurred in these two years.
+The most recent year's data exclusively rely on information collected by the Real Time Monitoring Program (RTMP) which covers only SBT targeting vessels.
 When all the other non SBT-targeting vessels' data (based on logbooks) become available and are included in the existing dataset the following year, CPUE of the most recent year tends to drop slightly (Takahashi et al. 2001).
 So the most recent year's CPUE must be also looked at with caution.
 However, those differences have decreased gradually and almost no difference has been found in recent years because the RTMP covers more than 95% of efforts in SBT distribution.
-There was some drop observed for age 4, 5, and 6&7 classes in 2010 (Data were not shown).
+There was no such drop observed for all age classes in 2011 (Data were not shown).

 CPUE in recent years must be further looked to carefully because Japanese longline fishery has introduced Individual Quota (IQ) system since 2006.
-Changes in the number of catch and the distribution pattern of effort before and after 2006 were examined and discussed in detail in Itoh (2012a).
+Changes in the number of catch and the distribution pattern of effort before and after 2006 were examined and discussed in detail in Itoh (2013).

 When focusing on trends for the recent five or six years, nominal CPUE for age 3 fluctuated around the past 5-year mean (Fig. 1-1).
-The 2011 value for this age was higher than the mean.
-CPUE for age 4 largely increased between 2008 and 2009, and then decreased toward year 2011 of which CPUE was still above the past 5-year mean over 2006-10.
-Although age classes 5, 6&7, and 4+ had declined since the early 2000s hitting the bottom in 2006, recent CPUEs for these ages showed increasing trends.
-The 2011 values for these ages were also markedly higher than the past 5-year averages, except for age class 4+.
-Nominal CPUEs for age classes 8-11 and 12+ declined from 2008 to 2011 and the recent CPUE values were lower than the past 5-year averages.
+The 2012 value for this age was similar to the mean.
+CPUE for age 4 largely increased between 2008 and 2009, and then decreased toward year 2012 of which CPUE was at the same level of the past 5-year mean over 2006-10.
+Although age classes 5, 6&7, and 4+ had declined since the early 2000s hitting the bottom in 2006, recent CPUEs for these ages showed increasing trends, except for age 5.
+The 2012 values for these ages were similar to or higher than the past 5-year averages.
+Nominal CPUEs for age classes 8-11 and 12+ declined from 2008 to 2011.
+The recent CPUE value for 12+ was lower than the past 5-year average while the CPUE for 8-11was at the same level of the 5-year average.

 Trends of nominal CPUE of Japanese longline by cohort were plotted in Figs. 1-2 and 1-3.
 Fig. 1-2 is a comparison of nominal CPUE of juveniles among different cohorts and Fig. 1-3 compares decrease rate by cohort in the logarithmic scale.
-CPUE for age 3, 4 and 5 fish generally showed consistent trends, suggesting that age 3 CPUE could be used as an indicator of relative cohort strength, although large variations in trends and inconsistency between ages have been observed in recent years (Fig. 1-2).
-Cause(s) of this inconsistency has been unknown (A partial cause might be release of small fish in recent years).
+CPUE for age 3, 4 and 5 fish generally showed consistent trends, suggesting that age 3 CPUE could be used as an indicator of relative cohort strength, although some variations in trend and divergence from trends of other two CPUEs have been observed for age 3 in recent years (Fig. 1-2).
+Cause(s) of this variation and divergence have been unknown (A partial cause might be release of small fish in recent years).
 A large decline of 1999 cohort (2000 acoustic survey in Fig. 3-1) was not be able to detected by age 3 CPUE.